Back to Stories

 FULLER: All the world is fast shrinking.
 The steady implementation of closed areas in Yellowstone has made favorite areas no longer accessible, so in this sense Yellowstone has grown smaller.

 In my early years I had a 20-mile day hike range.
 During the heydays of my life, for the 20 years, when I had a wonderful pair of horses, my Yellowstone world was much larger.
 Now as I grow older my accessible Yellowstone shrinks, on foot, on skis.
-But, not a problem, I focus on connecting with the nuances of favorite places which encompass an inexhaustible richness.
+But, not a problem, I focus on connecting with the nuances of favorite places which encompass a richness—places that are not inexhaustible given how fast we are using them up.

 ° ° °